temporalio/documentation/docs/server/multi-cluster.md

 T = 2: task A is loaded.

-At this time, due to the rebuilt of workflow mutable state (conflict resolution), task A is no longer relevant (task A's corresponding event belongs to non-current branch).
-Task processing logic will verify both the event ID and version of the task against corresponding workflow mutable state, then discard task A.
+At this time, due to the rebuild of a Workflow Execution's mutable state (conflict resolution), task A is no longer relevant (task A's corresponding event belongs to non-current branch).
+Task processing logic will verify both the event ID and version of the task against a corresponding Workflow Execution's mutable state, then discard task A.